Skip to Content

 There are divided opinions on whether to marinate the chicken once or twice.

-• One school of thought is to marinate the chicken with salt, garlic ginger paste, chili powder, and lime juice for a specific time then add chicken to the combination of the remaining herbs and spices subsequently.
-I do not fully understand the rationale behind it, but I assume it may give a better taste eventually.
+• One school of thought is to marinate the chicken with salt, garlic ginger paste, chili powder, and lime juice for a specific time, then add chicken to the combination of the remaining herbs and spices subsequently.
+I do not fully understand its rationale, but I assume it may give a better taste eventually.

 • The other school thinks that this is unnecessary.
-The assumption is based on as long as the marination is long enough, every part of the chicken should be well seasoned.
+The assumption is that as long as the marination is long enough, every part of the chicken should be well seasoned.

-Out of curiosity, I carry out a simple test to find out if there is any difference between these methods before fixing up the recipe.
+Out of curiosity, I carried out a simple test to find out if there was any difference between these methods before fixing up the recipe.
 The result shows that the flavor is identical.

 The ingredients

-Tandoori chicken is an easy recipe, just marinate and bake!
-Combine all the ingredients into a smooth paste and rub it into the chicken thoroughly.
+Tandoori chicken is an easy recipe; marinate and bake!
+Combine all the marinade ingredients into a smooth paste and thoroughly rub the tandoori paste over the chicken in a large bowl.

 Always use plain yogurt or Greek yogurt in this recipe.
-Avoid using flavored yogurt as it will alter the flavor provided by the herbs and spices.
+Avoid using flavored yogurt, as it will alter the flavor of the herbs and spices.

 You can use the yogurt out of the box, but it may be too watery and dilute the flavor.
 A better way is to transfer the yogurt to a cloth bag and let the excess liquid drip off from the yogurt.
-Once there is no more liquid dripping off, add the thick yogurt to the chicken.
+Add thick yogurt to the chicken once no more liquid is dripping off.

 You can use finely chopped (better grind with mortar and paste) garlic and ginger instead of the ginger and garlic paste.
-In my opinion, ginger garlic paste is a better choice because it has been blended finely, which means that it is better for marination.
+I think ginger garlic paste is a better choice because it has been blended finely, which means it is better for marination.

 Try to get the Kashmiri chili powder.
 This type of red chili powder has a bright red color.
-If you add a sufficient amount to the marinade, the mixture will have the familiar tandoori color without the need to add a coloring agent.
+If you add enough to the marinade, the mixture will have the familiar tandoori color without adding a coloring agent.

-If you are not using Kashmiri chili powder, or reduce the amount to make it less spicy, then you can add a small amount of artificial red food coloring.
-I normally do not take very spicy food, so I use a bit less chili powder and enhance the color with some red color dye.
+If you are not using Kashmiri chili powder or reducing the amount to make it less spicy, you can add a small amount of artificial red food coloring.
+I normally do not take very spicy food, so I use a bit less chili powder and enhance the color with red dye.
 (Note: if you are averse to using artificial coloring agents, please ignore it.)

 Use the small lime (Kasturi lime).
 An alternative is to substitute it with lemon juice.